suzaku01/KeyQuest/README.md

 To prevent this issue you need to add that quest to questlists.
 It doesn't matter which type(Evetn, Campaign, etc.).

 # Known issues
-- Every time you hit save button this app adds bytes of quest IDs at the end of file, this will this will result in increasing size of file a bit.
+- Every time you hit save button this app adds bytes of quest IDs at the end of file, this will result in increasing size of file a bit.